 ISSUE: Protection of Certain International Organization Names in all gTLDs

-UPCOMING IMPORTANT DATES: Continuing implementation of Board-adopted PDP recommendations not inconsistent with GAC adviceof Board resolution on interim protections for national Red Cross societies.letter
+UPCOMING IMPORTANT DATES: Continuing implementation of Board-adopted PDP recommendations not inconsistent with GAC advice and of Board resolution on interim protections for national Red Cross societies.
+GNSO Council consideration of possible amendments to remaining inconsistent PDP recommendations on hold pending GAC response to the NGPC’s letter of 22 January 2015 and further discussions with the NGPC.

 SUMMARY:

-In November 2013, the GNSO Council unanimously adopted the consensus recommendations from its PDP Working Group regarding protections at the top and second level in all gTLDs for the names and acronyms of certain International Government Organizations (IGOs) and International Non-Government Organizations (INGOs), including the Red Cross international movement and its national societies (RCRC) and the International Olympic Committee (IOC).
-GNSO did not recommend reservation either at the top or second levels; instead it recommended protection by way of claims notices via the Trademark Clearinghouse.
+In November 2013, the GNSO Council unanimously adopted all the consensus recommendations from its PDP Working Group regarding protections at the top and second level in all gTLDs for the names and acronyms of certain International Government Organizations (IGOs) and International Non-Government Organizations (INGOs), including the Red Cross international movement and its national societies (RCRC) and the International Olympic Committee (IOC).
+Notably, on IGO acronyms, the GNSO did not recommend reservation either at the top or second levels; instead it recommended protection by way of claims notices via the Trademark Clearinghouse.

 On 30 April 2014 the Board adopted those of the GNSO’s recommendations that are not inconsistent with GAC advice received on the topic and requested additional time to consider the remaining recommendations (which include those relating to IGO acronym protections).
 It also resolved to facilitate dialogue between the GAC, GNSO and other affected parties to resolve the remaining differences.
 An Implementation Review Team to implement the Board-adopted recommendations under the direction of the Global Domains Division is being formed.

 In June 2014 the NGPC requested that the GNSO Council consider amending its remaining policy recommendations with respect to the nature and duration of protection for IGO acronyms, the full names of the entities making up the international Red Cross movement and the names of 189 national Red Cross societies.
-The GNSO Council responded to the NGPC’s request in October seeking further clarification and in January 2015 received the NGPC’s reply advising that discussions remain ongoing. the NGPC resolved to protect the names of the international Red Cross and the 189 national societies on an interim basis.
+The GNSO Council responded to the NGPC’s request in October seeking further clarification and in January 2015 received the NGPC’s reply advising that discussions remain ongoing.
+In the meantime, at the ICANN meeting in Los Angeles in October 2014, the NGPC resolved to protect the names of the international Red Cross and the 189 national societies on an interim basis.
 Staff is currently working with the Red Cross on implementation of this resolution.

 ENGAGEMENT OPPORTUNITY STATUS